vivekghanchi/VRPuzzler/README.md

 Statement of Purpose: Puzzler is a mobile VR application for new VR users which challenges them to solve a familiar type of puzzle in a new way.

 ## Sketches
+This are the sketches made at starting of the design Process in Vr.